 Program Size: The Internal Medicine Residency is one of 46 “large” (>100 residents) medicine residencies in the country with 111 residents in the Categorical and Preliminary Programs, combined.
 In addition we have 16 Medicine/Pediatrics and 15 Internal Medicine/Emergency Medicine residents for a total of 142 residents.
 This number of trainees allows us great flexibility in scheduling requested rotations, vacations, family leave and personal days off.

 Program Leadership: The Program Leadership consists of a deep bench of dedicated and experienced clinicians, educators and researchers.
-These include our Department Chair, Program Director, five Associate Program Directors, and four Chief Residents.
+These include our Department Chair, Program Director, five Associate Program Directors, and five Chief Residents.

 Chief Residents: We annually recruit four residents who have completed training in our program to stay on for an additional year as faculty and administrative leaders.
-They each have specific areas of concentration: the University of Illinois Hospital, the Jesse Brown VA, Ambulatory Curriculum, and Research and Education.
+They each have specific areas of concentration: the University of Illinois Hospital, the Jesse Brown VA, Ambulatory Curriculum, Research and Education and QI.

 12+2 Rotation Format: Trainees in the senior years benefit from a “12 + 2” format in which there are 12 weeks of inpatient rotations with diminished clinic assignments followed by a 2 week ambulatory experience.
 This unique structure preserves the importance of continuity in the clinic but minimizes its interference with inpatient duties.